This is a very interesting da quan

 The reverse side has the same four symbols in

-location as the
+the same location as the smaller charm above.

-differently and its head at the top facing right.
+and its head at the top facing right.

-Also, the tortoise with its
+Also, the tortoise with its head on the right is now

-head on the right is now looking back towards the
+looking back towards the left.

 The diameter of this charm is 32.5 mm and the weight